yh1126611/promoter_methylation_calculations/README.md

 ```
 python3 findseq.py GCF_009914755.1_T2T-CHM13v2.0_genomic.fna CpG.bed CG
 ```
-Output should be locations of all CpG (CG) occurrences on hs1 in BED format. <10 min. runtime expected for human or any average-sized genome.
+Locations of all CpG (CG) occurrences on hs1 in BED format is expected as output. <10 min. runtime expected for human or any average-sized genome.
 ## Instructions for use
-Find dinucleotide (or sequence motif of any length) via
+Find dinucleotide (or sequence motif of any length) by:
 ```
 python3 findseq.py <Genome.fasta> <Out.bed> <Motif>
 ```